 Step 11: Add a Drop Shadow or Glow

-Read on to take a deep dive into video overlays in VEGAS Pro and VEGAS Movie Studio!
+Read on to take a deep dive into video overlays in VEGAS Pro!

 ✓ Drag the video or image file you want to use as your background image from the Project Media window to the timeline.

 In VEGAS Pro, a new track will be created.

 ✓ In both, a pop-up asks if you want the project properties to be the same as the video properties.
 Click Yes.

 You need more than one video track to create an overlay.

 ✓ In VEGAS Pro, go to Insert>Video Track.

 A new video track appears over the first video track.
 Double-click the track header just to the right of the hamburger menu.
 A type box appears to name the track.
 Name it Overlay.

 In the Project Media window, choose the image or video you want to use as your overlay.